chanthing/RallyExercise/README.md

         # xformfile.sh <in-csv-file> <out-csv-file>

 The sample input data I've provided (based on the problem definition) is in the file Parking_Citations_07042012.csv.
-My sample output produced by my program is in RallyUserStoriesIn.csv.
+My sample output produced by my program is in RallyUserStoriesIn_07042012.csv.

 TODOs
 -----